GSA/ficam-playbooks/_playbooks/playbooks-dira.md

 ## Why the Update to NIST Special Publication 800-63-3?

 NIST Special Publication 800-63-3 was updated to do the following:
--	Implement Executive Order 13681: Improving the Security of Consumer Financial Transactions.
+-	Implement Executive Order 13681: Improving the Security of Consumer Financial Transactions<sup>26</sup>
 -	Align with the current market
 -	Promote innovation
 -	Simplify and provide clearer guidance